An Introduction to Vegan Diets

 Grow Your Vegan Know

 That finishes this vegan introduction.
-You can make use of the vegan concept to eat and live more healthfully, in a way that reflects your values.
+However you make use of it, the vegan concept can enable you to eat and live more healthfully, in a way that reflects your values.

 Want to go deeper still?
 Visit our books page for solid recommendations.

 Vegan.com offers more than a hundred articles covering every vegan-related topic.
 Access them all through our vegan links page.
-And remember: every step toward a vegan diet is a good one.
+And remember: every step in a vegan direction is a good one.

 Why Go Vegan?